In-depth discussions with the bands and artists that make the music

 A story of line-up changes, building recording studios, surviving a house fire, and scoring an unexpected local radio hit.

-We hook up with Edsel's former singer & guitarist Sohrab Habibion, currently wielding his axe in Obits to revisit Detroit Folly.
+We hook up with Edsel's former singer & guitarist Sohrab Habibion, currently wielding his axe in Obits to revisit the album Detroit Folly.